apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Further information regarding integration of the log4j-spring-cloud-config-client can be found at [Log4j Spring Cloud Config Client](../log4j-spring-cloud-config/log4j-spring-cloud-config-client/index.html).

+## Integration with Spring Boot

+Log4j integrates with Spring Boot in 2 ways:

+1. A Spring Lookup can be used to access the Spring application configuration from Log4j configuration files.
+1. Log4j will access the Spring configuration when it is trying to resolve log4j system properties.

+Both of these require that the log4j-spring-cloud-client jar is included in the application.

 ## Integration with Docker

 Applications within a Docker container that log using a Docker logging driver can include special